iPad Requirements for Students Entering Grades 6-12

 Helpful Hints for Purchasing iPads

 Purchasing the minimum iPad is the bare minimum system requirement for the apps and books to work properly; however, performance and stability will be affected as app updates are issued to the iPad.
 So, purchasing a recommended iPad will ensure that the iPad will last throughout several school years.

 All iPads come with basic Wi-Fi connectivity.
 You do not need to have cellular connectivity unless this is desirable for your family.

-To ensure continuous access, we will lean toward downloadable curriculum.
+To ensure continuous access, we will lean toward a downloadable curriculum.
 While downloading increases access without the constant need for an Internet connection, the procedure also requires more storage capacity.

 Insurance: AppleCare+ must be purchased separately within 60 days of your iPad purchase.
 AppleCare+ permits owners to take their iPads to any Apple Store and have them serviced immediately; the closest one to our school is in Victoria Gardens.